 When comparing Google Calendar vs Remember the Milk, the Slant community recommends Remember the Milk for most people.
-In the question“What are the best cross-platform to do list apps?”
-Remember the Milk is ranked 14th while Google Calendar is ranked 37th.
+In the question“What are the best cross-platform task apps?”
+Remember the Milk is ranked 16th while Google Calendar is ranked 58th.
 The most important reason people chose Remember the Milk is:

 Smart lists are configured using Remember the Milk's syntax, making it very customizable.